zakimjz/zakimjz.github.io/pages/courses/algorithms/hw9.md

 # Bonus

 In addition to the edit distance, compute and print the total number of distinct alignments that are optimal.
+For this, you need to define a new recursive function that will compute the number of distinct alignments for each cell, which can be updated after computing the edit distance for each cell.

 ---